Overview

 Android screen with Transmission Fluid Temp highlighted.Android screen with Transmission Fluid Temp PID highlighted.

-Tap Back (<) two times to return to the Home screen.
+Tap the Back arrow (<) two times to return to the Home screen.

-4. From the app's Home screen, tap the Dashboards icon.
+4. From the app's Home screen, confirm that your adapter is Connected and tap the Dashboards icon.

 2. Tap Add Display to add a new gauge to the current dashboard page.

-4. On the Display Configuration menu, tap Item to open the Select PID menu.
+4. On the Display Configuration menu, tap PID to open the Select PIDs menu.

-Android screen with Item highlighted for the Select PID menu.
+Android screen with Item highlighted for the Select PIDs menu.

 5. Tap User-Defined PIDs, select Trans Fluid Temp (GM), and tap DONE.